lastemp/sky_trade_compressed_nft/README.md

    npm i @metaplex-foundation/mpl-token-metadata
    ```

-Once you've completed the Sinstallations run the following
+Once you've completed the installations run the following
 commands to configure your machine for deployment:

 ```